 That’s a big distinction that we need to make.
 Dynamic symptoms are valuable because they give us a better idea of how we felt before and how our health is progressing down the line.
 Especially when think about someone developing thyroid disease from scratch, or losing control of the management of their thyroid disease, asking these kinds of symptom-based questions can be truly enlightening.

-Bottom Line: We want to keep in mind “evolving dynamic symptoms” which have changed over time.
+In Conclusion: We want to keep in mind “evolving dynamic symptoms” which have changed over time.
 If we can identify a point where our symptoms developed or got worse, it might point us in the right direction to understanding if we have thyroid disease.

 What we got in the end was what I have called “Probable Thyroid Symptoms,” which are 11 symptoms which can give us a much better understanding of how our thyroid is performing.
 This set of data carries a lot of implications.
 But let’s start by defining the terms used.
 Here they are: